-From 1999 to 2006, the death rate began to rise steadily because of prescription opioids, and this was the spark that exacerbated an already volatile heroin problem.
-In 2007, the death toll rose slower as knowledge about prescription-fueled addiction grew and legal action threatened the pharmaceutical industry.
+In 2007, the death toll rose slower as knowledge about prescription-fueled addiction grew, and legal action threatened the pharmaceutical industry.

-The final phase of the opioid driven crisis began in 2014 when the deadly opiate drug fentanyl became increasingly accessible.
-It was during this span where the death toll began to rise to epidemic levels, and in 2017, the age-adjusted opiate death rate reached 14.9 per 100,000 people which was up from 2.9 in 1999.
+The final phase of the opioid crisis began in 2014 when the deadly opiate drug fentanyl became increasingly accessible.
+It was during this span where the death toll began to rise to epidemic levels.
+In 2017, the age-adjusted opiate death rate reached 14.9 per 100,000 people — up from 2.9 in 1999.

-What many may wonder, however, is if they can detox from this class of drugs safely on their own?
+Many people may wonder if they can detox from opioids safely on their own.
 All addiction specialists and those in the addiction field will advise strongly against this, but if you are adamant about it, we will give some advice on what you can do.